walessy/SIMPLE-MT-Trading-Framework/docs/advanced-user-guide.md

 ### 3. Sync with MetaTrader

-After building, sync the compiled files to MetaTrader:
+After building, sync the compiled files to the containerized MetaTrader terminals:

 1. Open the dashboard (`MT-Dashboard.ps1`)
 2. Select your environment